 Dunn pointed to the agility of disruptive companies such as Amazon, Uber and AirBnB where vast caches of data are recognised as the key differentiator in their success, feeding their strategies and informing customer-centric operations and delivery systems.

 As Amazon says on its customer service website; “Your feedback is helping us to build Earth’s Most Customer-Centric Company”.*

 Describing her maxim as being ‘data is truth’, Dunn told delegates to embrace how data reveals a true picture of business performance.
 She said: “The truth can sometimes be painful, especially if it shows your best customers are leaving you or if it challenges long-held instinctive beliefs.”
 But, knowing this ugly truth can help explain falling sales.
 She urged businesses to embrace the principles of test-and-learn and not to be afraid of failing.
 “If you’re not failing, you’re not improving.”

 She outlined seven key success factors in achieving data transformation.
+These are: